Carl Kiekhaefer: 1956

 Kiekhaefer had nine drivers race for him in the 56 event season, taking first, second, third, and ninth in the final series points.
-The drivers combined for 30 wins, 25 poles, and 92 Top-10 finishes in their 126 races.
+The drivers combined for 30 wins, 25 poles, and 92 top-ten finishes in their 126 races.
 Four drivers combined for 16 straight team wins between March 25 and June 3.

 Buck Baker was number one driver for the team.
-Baker entered 44 events, with 14 wins, 12 poles, and 35 top-10 finishes on his way to the team's second consecutive championship.
+Baker entered 44 events, with 14 wins, 12 poles, and 35 top-ten finishes on his way to the team's second consecutive championship.

-Speedy Thompson also drove for the team, entering 39 events, with 8 wins, 7 poles, and 28 top-10 finishes on his way to third place in the points.
+Speedy Thompson also drove for the team, entering 39 events, with eight wins, seven poles, and 28 top-ten finishes on his way to third place in the points.

 1957

 Kiekhaefer quit NASCAR in January 1957 after battling Bill France over accusations of cheating by the other competitors.
 NASCAR changed the rules to Kiekhaefer's disadvantage and he did not want a backlash to affect Mercury sales after fans booed the team.

-He then purchased four 1957 Chrysler 300Cs with the intent of entering the road race segment of NASCAR which only existed in 1956 and early 1957.
+Kiekhaefer then purchased four 1957 Chrysler 300Cs with the intent of entering the road race segment of NASCAR which only existed in 1956 and early 1957.
 The first "Road America competition model" he purchased (a white 300C hardtop) was resold without modification.
 A red car received experimental changes, and two further cars began preparation for the June race scheduled for the Road America, Elkhart Lake, Wisconsin, near Mercury Marine's home plant in Fond du Lac.
 The race and the series were canceled.
 The two cars, a black 300C hardtop and a special order charcoal gray 300C hardtop were reinstated for street use and became Carl's personal car and later that of his chief engineer, Charles Strang.